romans-adi/IdeaChronicler/README.md

 ## ✨ Key Features<a name="key-features"></a>

-- [x] Created four main models: User, Post, Comment, and Like, following the ERD diagram.
+- [x] Four main models: User, Post, Comment, and Like, following the ERD diagram.
-- [x] Set up associations between models, including one-to-many and many-to-one relationships.
+- [x] Associations between models, including one-to-many and many-to-one relationships.
 - [x] Generated corresponding migration files for each model with appropriate attributes.
 - [x] Added foreign keys and indexes to ensure data integrity and optimize database queries.
 - [x] Utilized timestamps for tracking creation and update times automatically.
 - [x] Followed naming conventions for models, tables, and columns as per Rails standards.
 - [x] Generated migration files to create necessary tables, columns, and associations.
+- [x] Data validations and tests for models to ensure data integrity.
+- [x] Model methods to process data and tests to validate their functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>